berachain/docs/apps/bend/content/learn/bend-and-pol.md

 ![Bend & Proof Of Liquidity](/assets/bend-bgt-flow.png)

-When borrowing `$HONEY`, an equivalent amount of [`$vdHONEY`](/learn/lending-protocol/tokens#variable-debt-tokens) tokens is minted, representing the user's growing debt obligations.
+When borrowing `$HONEY`, an equivalent amount of [`$vdHONEY`](/learn/lending-protocol/tokens#variable-debt-tokens) tokens are minted, representing the user's growing debt obligations.
 These two tokens are sent to users' wallets.

 ### PoL Reward Vault